kevin197011/elasticsearch-mcp-server/README.md

 - `put_alias`: Create or update an alias for a specific index.
 - `delete_alias`: Delete an alias for a specific index.

+## Configure Environment Variables

+Copy the `.env.example` file to `.env` and update the values accordingly.

 ## Start Elasticsearch/OpenSearch Cluster

 Start the Elasticsearch/OpenSearch cluster using Docker Compose: